UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 - Personal and Domestic Activities

-Impacts of Anthropogenic Activities on Environment
+Anthropogenic Impacts on Environment

 Overpopulation is a stage in which the demand for natural resources does not meet for the population.
 In other words, overpopulation is the condition in which the available natural resources are limited or not sufficient for the human population.